felixroetzer/mastodon_algorithms/README.md

 1. 'default_local' = This type specifies to have the default home timeline configured such that all the posts made in the server are shown in reverse-chronological post ordering.
 2. 'favourite_simple' = This method offers a home timeline that is strictly ranked based on the number of likes of the underlying posts.
 3. 'second-degree' = Default home timeline shows posts from people you follow and also the posts of the people your followed ones follow.
+4. 'mixed_algo' = The most sophisticated algorithm implementation, it uses engagement numbers as well as age decay, to create a mixed feed of the default timeline and the global timeline.

 # Installation